Brushette is now available to buy direct from their Brushette website.

 Previously a Kickstarter campaign as of September brushette has moved funding to Indiegogo.

-The reason for this is explained by Mihran Papazian the CEO, in this video.
+The reason for this is explained by Mihran Papazian the CEO, in a video, that has since been removed.
 Fundamentally it comes down to the team feeling that they over complicated the sales message and ended up not focusing on the core goal of delivering fresh bristles to your door.

 You cannot fault their enthusiasm and whilst this is a little disappointing, it is perhaps best in the long run.

 Originally the funding goal was $100,000 of which $67,000 had been raised when the campaign was cancelled.

 The new target is just $5,000 on Indiegogo and the good news, is the project will go ahead, even if the goal is not met.

 The products will begin shipping October 2018, with Sonicare options expected in late 2018 or early 2019.